SauravBAtGitHub/crispy-shell/README.md

 Please use Export switch for ARM premium accounts only, for ASM standard storage billable size you may use the script here https://gallery.technet.microsoft.com/scriptcenter/Get-Billable-Size-of-32175802.

-AZDCIPRanges.PS1 - Script to download (https://www.microsoft.com/en-in/download/details.aspx?id=41653) the IP range for the specified region and add it to the windows firewall outbound IP ranges to restric communication within AZ datacenters only.
+AZDCIPRanges.PS1 - Script to download IP range (https://www.microsoft.com/en-in/download/details.aspx?id=41653) for a specified region and add it to windows firewall outbound IP ranges to restrict communication within AZ datacenters only.
 Requires elevation.

     .\AZDCIPRanges.ps1  -region "useast"